-- 41. (1) In the conduct of a review, the Integrity Commissioner, - (a) has the powers of a Board under the Public Inquiries Act, including the power to engage the services of counsel, experts and other persons referred to in section 10 of that Act; and - (b) is not subject to technical rules of evidence.
+41. (1) In the conduct of a review, the Integrity Commissioner

+- (a) has the powers set out in sections 41.1 to 41.3 and all the powers of a Board under the Public Inquiries Act, including the power to engage the services of counsel, experts and other persons referred to in section 10 of that Act; and - (b) is not subject to technical rules of evidence.